Ghizmilth/Project-0---Car-Game/README.md

 8. There is a reset button to clear screen and start the game all over again.
   - Place a reset button after `congratulations` or `draw` to reset the game, it will bring the game to its start.

+###Potential Challenges /Development Questions

+1. How to create different routes and block the extra areas so players don't get out of track.
+2. How to make sure when a draw is actually a draw when players are at the finish line.
+3.